High net worth divorce: protecting your assets and your future

 Tees have an excellent reputation locally for providing commercially minded and sensible advice.

-• Family businesses including trusts
+• Complex family businesses including trusts.

-• Farming businesses including trusts and partnership agreements
+• Farming family trusts and partnership agreements.

-• Complex income structures, pensions and future income
+• Complex income structures, pensions and future income.

-• Domestic and international trusts and offshore assets
+• Domestic and international trusts and offshore assets.

-• International family law, multiple jurisdictions, residences and trusts
+• International family law, multiple jurisdictions, residences and trusts.

 Contact us today